 I am interested in the political model of obesity, and how it often directly opposes the medical model by rejecting any correlations between obesity and poor health outcomes.
 I am also interested in how obesity is framed by the media, and the ways in which a re-framing of obesity could decrease stigma by shifting blame away from the individual and towards the various known socio-economic causes of it (i.e. food poverty).
 In addition, I am interested in how neoliberalism, racism and austerity measures have contributed to the rise of obesity in the UK, and how they are often overlooked by those who favour the "personal responsibility" model which centres the individual as morally culpable and wholly responsible for their condition.

-My broader research interests include: health inequality; health behaviours; race/ ethnicity; racial health inequities; mental health; qualitative research methods; social justice.
+My broader research interests include: health inequity; health behaviours; race/ ethnicity; racial health inequities; mental health; qualitative research methods; social justice.

 Passing Strategies and Performative Identities: Coping with (In)Visible Chronic Diseases

 Review: Inequalities and African-Americans Health: How racial disparities create sickness